 - A. All applicants must satisfy the minimum qualifications, including applicants eligible for direct entry or direct interview.
-(DOL) - B. The Bureau affirms that both U.S. citizens and eligible non-citizens, who are authorized to work in the U.S., can participate in a registered apprenticeship so long as they meet the qualifications and requirements for enrollment into a particular program and are not required by law, regulation, or government contract to be a U.S. citizen (Office of Apprenticeship Bulletin No 2023-42, January 5, 2023). - C. It is recommended that all applicants, to be eligible, should 18 years or age, unless a high school graduate at the age of 17 years.
+(DOL) - B. The Bureau affirms that both U.S. citizens and eligible non-citizens, who are authorized to work in the U.S., can participate in a registered apprenticeship so long as they meet the qualifications and requirements for enrollment into a particular program and are not required by law, regulation, or government contract to be a U.S. citizen.

+(Office of Apprenticeship Bulletin No 2023-42, January 5, 2023).

+- C. The applicant must be at least 18 years of age.
 (VII.
-A) - D. The applicant must furnish proof of age, if under 18.
+A) - D. The applicant must be a high school graduate or possess a General Education Development certificate or have a high school equivalency certificate.
 (VII.
-C) - E. The applicant must be a high school graduate or possess a G.E.D.
+B) - E. The applicant may be required to submit a urinalysis drug testing as directed by the Committee at the time of placement with an employer.
+Cost of testing to be paid by the Committee.
 (VII.
-D) - F. The applicant must furnish a record of school and grades obtained.
+C) - F. Applicants must take and pass an aptitude test as directed by the local committee.
 (VII.
-D) - G. The applicant must be safety minded and willing to practice same.
-(VII.
-E) - H. The applicant must meet the minimum scores on one of the following assessments: (VII.
-F)
+D)